Tiny Molecular Bowls Pull Carbon Dioxide Out of the Air

 Image Credit: Rennett Stowe on Flickr under a Creative Commons License

-Bryan Nelson has been making up for lost time since finishing his graduate degree in Philosophy by traveling and working to change the world.
+has been making up for lost time since finishing his graduate degree in Philosophy by traveling and working to change the world.
 He has worked with groups like The Sierra Club, Environment America & U.S. PIRG, Environment Oregon & OSPIRG, and Progressive Future on local and national political campaigns.
 His environmental journalism can be found throughout the web, which also includes regular contributions to MNN.com.
-Between adventure and activism, he currently can be found doing freelance writing from his home in Portland, Oregon.
+Between adventure and activism, he currently can be found doing freelance writing from his home in Hawaii.